APTNER pass v2.0

 Feb - Mar 2023

-APTNER pass is a service embedded within APTNER's app, designed to help residents reserve communal activities and amenities in advance.
+APTNER pass is a service embedded within APTNER's app, designed to help residents reserve communal activities and amenities in advance within apartment complexes.
 As the sole UI/UX Designer in a team of five (Project Manager, Frontend Engineer, Backend Engineer, and pass Customer Service Manager), I was responsible for revamping the user experience for APTNER pass users to v2.0.
 This involved creating a seamless user flow and integrating a user interface that aligned with APTNER's existing design system.
 I took full ownership of the project across all stages, from research and design to execution, making numerous design decisions that optimized key user touchpoints.

-APTNER pass is a service embedded within APTNER's app, designed to help residents reserve communal activities and amenities in advance.
+APTNER pass is a service embedded within APTNER's app, designed to help residents reserve communal activities and amenities in advance within apartment complexes.
 As the sole UI/UX Designer in a team of five (Project Manager, Frontend Engineer, Backend Engineer, and pass Customer Service Manager), I was responsible for revamping the user experience for APTNER pass users to v2.0.
 This involved creating a seamless user flow and integrating a user interface that aligned with APTNER's existing design system.
 I took full ownership of the project across all stages, from research and design to execution, making numerous design decisions that optimized key user touchpoints.

-PROBLEM STATEMENT
+THE PROBLEM

-PROBLEM STATEMENT
+THE PROBLEM

+APTNER pass is designed in an aspect that is not uniform with the rest of the app’s design system and has a convoluted user flow that disrupts the user experience.
 While the APTNER mobile app has undergone multiple redesigns over the past five years, APTNER pass had remained untouched.
 The original user interface, developed by engineers without user research, lacked empathy and convenience.

+APTNER pass is designed in an aspect that is not uniform with the rest of the app’s design system and has a convoluted user flow that disrupts the user experience.
 While the APTNER mobile app has undergone multiple redesigns over the past five years, APTNER pass had remained untouched.
 The original user interface, developed by engineers without user research, lacked empathy and convenience.

 SOLUTION